nowpass/server/README.md

 After this set up your database (preconfigured is mysql, but you can use any database supported by waterfall ORM).
 You need to create the database manually.

-Edit `config/env/production.js` (or `config/env/staging.js` for development) and add your database adapter and URL:
+Edit `config/datastores.js` and `config/env/production.js` (or `config/env/staging.js` for development) and add your database adapter and URL:

 ```
 adapter: 'sails-mysql',